TheBoxyBear/charttools/docs/FileFormats/midi.md

 ### 5-Fret Tracks

-This includes:
+These are standard 5-fret tracks that are playable on a guitar controller.

 - `PART GUITAR` - Lead Guitar
 - `PART GUITAR COOP` - Co-op Guitar
 - `PART BASS` - Bass Guitar
 - `PART RHYTHM` - Rhythm Guitar
+- `PART KEYS` - 5-Lane Keys
+  - 5-lane keys gets its own section later on because while CH just treats 5-lane keys as another 5-fret track, RB3 most likely does not expect/allow some of the notes listed here.

 #### 5-Fret Notes

-Notes/markers:
+Gems/markers:

 - 127 - Trill Lane Marker
   - Only applies to Expert unless velocity is between 50 and 41, then it will show up on Hard as well
 - 126 - Tremolo Lane Marker
   - Only applies to Expert unless velocity is between 50 and 41, then it will show up on Hard as well
-- 124 - BRE Marker 1
+- 124 - Big Rock Ending Marker 1
-- 123 - BRE Marker 2
+- 123 - Big Rock Ending Marker 2
-- 122 - BRE Marker 3
+- 122 - Big Rock Ending Marker 3
-- 121 - BRE Marker 4
+- 121 - Big Rock Ending Marker 4
-- 120 - BRE Marker 5
+- 120 - Big Rock Ending Marker 5
-  - All 5 must be used along with a `[coda]` event on the EVENTS track to initiate a Big Rock Ending.
+  - All 5 must be used as a chord along with a `[coda]` event on the EVENTS track at the start of the chord to initiate a Big Rock Ending.
 - 116 - Star Power/Overdrive Marker
-- 104 - Tap Note Marker (CH only)
+- 104 - Tap Note Marker*
+  - *Clone Hero only.
 - 103 - Solo Marker, or Star Power if no 116 notes exist (for legacy compatibility)
 - 102 - Expert Force Strum
 - 101 - Expert Force HOPO